Bardolph-Automation-Inc/bardolph/README.md

 ```

 ## System Requirements
-The program has been tested on Python versions at or above 3.7.
+The program has been tested on Python versions at or above 3.10.

-Because I haven't done any stress testing, I don't know the limits on
+Because we haven't done any stress testing, I don't know the limits on
 script size.
 Note that the application loads the encoded script into memory
 before executing it.

-I've tested the program on MacOS Monterey 12.0.1, a Raspberry Pi Zero W
+We've tested the program on MacOS Monterey 12.0.1, a Raspberry Pi Zero W
-controlling 6 devices, a Raspberry Pi 3 and Raspberry Pi 4.
+controlling 6 devices, a Raspberry Pi 3, Raspberry Pi 4, and Raspberry Pi 5.

 ## Go Try It
 For full documentation and download options, please see